Disservin/fastchess/README.md

 ```
 Options:
   -config file=NAME discard=true
-    After a ctrl c event or finishing all games the current config is automatically saved.
+    After a CTRL+C event or finishing all games the current config is automatically saved.
     You can restart fast-chess using this argument.
 This can be used to conveniently load
     engine configurations or/and to resume from a previous stop.
 In case you want to discard
     the saved game results you can specify `discard`.
-Note: This must be specified after and
+Note that this must be specified after and
     only after file.
   -concurrency N
   -draw movenumber=NUMBER movecount=COUNT score=SCORE